-The SSOM Satellite Office of the Indians into Medicine (INMED) program enhances the programmatic efforts of the INMED program within South Dakota and Nebraska and assists American Indian students who are planning to enter the health care field.
+The SSOM Satellite Office of the Indians into Medicine (INMED) program enhances the programmatic efforts of the INMED program within South Dakota and Nebraska and assists enrolled members of federally recognized tribes who are planning to enter the health care field.

 NAHSP is a component of the SSOM healthcare workforce development effort and serves to support and foster the healthcare profession interests of a select cadre of South Dakota American Indian high school students.
 NAHSP students gain career development support provided by NAHSP staff, have opportunities to engage with health profession students who serve as near-peer mentors, engage in mentored research or community service projects and are afforded opportunities to attend national conferences in support of their career interests.
 NAHSP students continue to be mentored and supported as they progress through their undergraduate education at USD.

 The USD chapter of AISES is designed to nurture a community of American Indian students by bridging science and technology with traditional native values.
 The chapter's goal, in concert with that of the national organization, is to increase American Indian representation in careers in science, technology, engineering and math.